-Welcome to the web home of Tara Rodgers / Analog Tara.
-I am a multi-instrumentalist composer and historian, originally from upstate New York and now based in the Washington, DC area.
-Learn more about my work.
+Tara Rodgers / Analog Tara is a multi-instrumentalist composer, sound engineer, and historian of music technology, originally from upstate New York and now based in the Washington, DC, area.

-Jomox Studies: a new album of solos on the Jomox XBase 09 drum machine!
+Jomox Studies: an album of solos on the Jomox XBase 09 drum machine

 Keynote (virtual) with Jonathan Sterne for Instruments, Interfaces, Infrastructures: An Interdisciplinary Conference on Musical Media, Harvard University, May 11-13, 2023.